commit-live-students/fsdse-python-assignment-64/README.md

-# Write a Python program to reverse an array
+# Write a Python program to reverse an array using Numpy

 Sample Output: